 The stamp consists of a vertical column of tiny machine-made characters (rather like a miniscule typewriter font) which read from top to bottom:

-京都 土屋楽山, Kyouto - Tsuchiya Rakuzan; Kyoto (the city where Rakusan lived) and the Japanese form of his name.
+京都 土屋楽山, Kyouto - Tsuchiya Rakuzan (Kyoto, the city where Rakusan lived, and the Japanese form of his name).

+Rakusan souvenir prints (unrelated to this series) which were dated and distributed in 1947 have city-name stamps; but those from March 1948 on do not.
 It seems likely that 1947-1948 marks the end of the period that city-name stamps were required.

 Rakusan added a secondary romaji signature to prints intended to be sold through Walter Foster.

 (See the Foster article.)